Native Design

 Native feel isn't a skin

-The globe is still the interface
+The globe is the root

 iPhone Frame

-Drift mode as a moving dial
+Drift mode as a moving FM dial

 A drift can stay close, moving through nearby cities and regions, or it can widen, crossing countries, languages, and time zones.
-The globe moves between stations, the camera finds the next place, and static fills the handoff so the transition feels like tuning instead of loading.
+The globe subtly moves between stations, the camera finds the next place, and static fills the handoff so the transition feels like tuning radio instead of loading.

 iPhone Frame